btorpey/btorpey.github.io/content/evenmostatic.md

 Also, in the interest of full disclosure, I have spot-checked some of the ITC code, but by no means all, to assure myself that its diagnostics were reasonable.

 With those caveats out of the way, though, the ITC test suite does provide at least a good starting point towards a comprehensive set of test cases that can be used to exercise different static analyzers.

+The results of running PVS-Studio (and other tools) against the ITC code can be found in the [samples directory of the repo](https://github.com/btorpey/static/tree/master/samples).

 ## Real-world test results
 I also ran both cppcheck and PVS-Studio on the code bases that I maintain as part of my day job, to get an idea of how the tools compare in more of a real-world situation.
 While I can't share the detailed comparisons, following are some of the major points.